SenaSerefoglu/Ovarian-canser-classification/README.md

 - **Low-Grade Serous Carcinoma**
 - **Mucinous Carcinoma**

 This study utilizes convolutional neural networks (CNN) and architectures such as ResNet50, VGG16, and VGG19 to classify the cancer subtypes effectively.
+Additionally, TensorRT optimization has been implemented to enhance model inference speed, making it suitable for real-time applications.

 ## Features

-- **Data Preprocessing**: Includes image resizing, normalization, and augmentation techniques (e.g., rotation, flipping, zooming).
+- **Data Preprocessing**: Includes image resizing, normalization, augmentation (rotation, flipping, zooming), noise reduction, contrast, and brightness adjustments.
-- **Deep Learning Models**: Implements CNN-based architectures (e.g., ResNet50, VGG16, VGG19) for classification.
+- **Deep Learning Models**: Implements custom CNN architectures, ResNet50, VGG16, and VGG19 for classification.
-- **Model Optimization**: Utilizes techniques like class weights, dropout, early stopping, and learning rate scheduling.
+- **Model Optimization**: Utilizes techniques like L1 regularization, class balancing, dropout, early stopping, and learning rate scheduling for efficient training.
+- **TensorRT Optimization**: Optimizes the ResNet50 model using Torch-TensorRT with FP16 precision for faster inference.
 - **Performance Metrics**: Evaluates models using accuracy, precision, recall, and F1-score.
-- **Visualization**: Displays training and validation metrics for performance analysis.
+- **Visualization**: Displays training/validation accuracy and loss for performance analysis.

 ## Dataset